-The mission of The People’s Place is to share the blessings of food and clothing with the unemployed, working poor, elderly, and the physically and mentally challenged in the greater Kingston area by responding to their basic needs, through the generosity of the community.
+The mission of People’s Place is to feed and clothe the unemployed, the physically and mentally challenged, working poor, youth, and elderly in Ulster County by responding to their most essential needs, through the generosity of the community.
 Providing these services in a compassionate and caring environment, we aim to sustain health, human dignity and the opportunity for individuals to meet their full potential.

 The People’s Place History

-Mount St. Alphonsus Redemptorist Priests and Brothers started a “mission”, located in a rental storefront at 105 Abeel Street, Kingston, N.Y. to reach out to disadvantaged families and children in the Rondout area of Kingston.
-The mission’s purpose was to help children with educational issues and was initially used as a teaching classroom.
-Early offerings at People’s Place, included classes in reading and mathematics, which were taught by a volunteer teacher from Kingston High School, and help to prepare students for their GED diploma’s.
+In 1972, the Mount St. Alphonsus Redemptorist Priests and Brothers started a “mission”, located in a rental storefront at 105 Abeel Street, as an outreach program to disadvantaged families and children in the Rondout area of Kingston.
+The mission’s initial purpose was to help children with educational disabilities.
+Early offerings at People’s Place included classes in reading and mathematics, which were taught by a volunteer teacher from the Kingston High School, to help prepare students for their GED diplomas.
 Children, between the ages of 4 and 14, were offered arts, crafts, bible study and field trips.
-The needs of the community quickly indicated that more outreach in the way of food and clothing were needed.
-To meet these needs, the thrift store and food pantry were created.
-The seminary students then did referral work to local agencies and distributed food baskets to needy families at Thanksgiving.
-At Christmas and Easter parties were held for the children and families.
-The People’s Place “mission” always had an emergency supply of food available and sold or gave away clothing.
-In 1977, in cooperation with Ulster County Social Services, The Food Closet began, which is now known as The People’s Place Food Pantry.
-At this time they were serving 75-85 families per year.
-In 2011, 40 years later, 353 families and 1,191 individuals were served at Thanksgiving alone and the food pantry gave out a total of 99, 161 meals throughout the year and served over 12,000 individuals and families in need.
+The needs of the community quickly indicated that more services in the way of food and clothing were needed.